MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 ---
-title: Configure intent-based follow-up suggestions for customer intent agents
+title: Configure intent-based suggestions for Copilot Studio bots
 description: This article explains how to configure intent-based follow-up suggestions for customer intent agents using intent assist to automate and streamline the process.
 author: Soumyasd27
 ms.author: sdas
 ms.reviewer: Soumyasd27
 ms.topic: how-to
 ms.collection:
-ms.date: 11/06/2024
+ms.date: 11/13/2024
 ms.custom: bap-template
 ---

-# Configure intent-based follow-up suggestions for customer intent agents
+# Configure intent-based suggestions for customer intent agents

 As an administrator, you'll no longer need to manually create customer intent agent topics that could be deprecated.